Flag Denmark

 c.
 Expat Hangouts and Links

-In Denmark, there are several expat circles that focus on helping newcomers get their bearings.
-Whether it’s through hanging out doing business, or exploring culture, these groups offer a solid backup and ways to connect with others.
+In Denmark, several expat circles focus on helping newcomers get their bearings.
+Whether it’s through networking, doing business, or exploring culture, these groups offer a solid support system and ways to connect with others.

 In Denmark, there’s a whole lot of support ready and waiting to help outsiders make their mark: